Apply for Your Building Permit Online

 Cloudpermit has a variety of resources to help you – check out Cloudpermit Support for instructions on the basics and watch the instructional videos below to learn how to use the software (watch more here):

 Let us know if you have any questions – we’re happy to help.

 Why Do I Need A Building Permit?

-Help the City of Thompson keep track of construction and renovations in Thompson.
-They protect homeowners by ensuring every construction project meets a minimum level of quality and meet all provincial and local requirements, like the Manitoba Building Code and our Zoning By-Law.
+Building permits help the City of Thompson keep track of construction and renovations in Thompson.
+They protect homeowners by ensuring every construction project meets a minimum level of quality and meet all provincial and local requirements, like the Manitoba Building Code

 Building permits also help us keep track of the big picture in Thompson's development, and how residents and businesses are investing in their properties over time.